Anti-Racism Discussion Group

-UUC has two anti-racism discussion groups that formed following a sermon by Dr. Michele Deramo of Virginia Tech entitled White Allies Humble Path.
+UUC’s anti-racism discussion group formed following a sermon by Dr. Michele Deramo of Virginia Tech entitled White Allies Humble Path.
 The discussions are intended to provide a place where topics related to race can be discussed safely and honestly in order to help promote a greater sense of inclusion in our community and the wider society.
 Each meeting explores ways in which white people can be effective as allies to people of color as well as actions that are not helpful.
 Contact Karen to be added to either group.

 View the reading list of materials (includes articles, podcasts, and videos) that have been discussed to date.

 This diagram, furnished by the UUA, helps one to consider how our culture is one of white supremacy.